-The definition for a full-time graduate student is six to ten (6-10) hours per academic period (semester).
-However, based off the MAT program curriculum hours per semester can range from 7-15 hours.
+The definition of a full-time graduate student is six to ten (6-10) hours per academic period (semester).
+Permission to take more than ten credit hours must be obtained within the appropriate college/department.
+An exception to this policy is the graduate student enrolled in the internship (3 hrs.) in the School of Education.
+The internship in education is considered a normal load for a full-time graduate student.

+However, based off the MAT program curriculum hours per semester can range from 7-14 hours.